wikolyya/wikolyya/README.md

 - 👋 Hi, I’m @wikolyya
 - 👀 I’m interested in different fields in computing science, such as AI, data science, business intelligence!
 - 🌱 I’m currently learning computing science and mathematics in a french university based in Marseille, 3rd year.
-- 📫 How to reach me : on GMAIL (victoria.bouchet6@gmail.com) or Facebook (https://www.facebook.com/wikolya)
 - 😄 Pronouns: sher/her
 - ⚡ Fun fact: I have a degree in orthoptics